-J E F Frayne, BCom, FCA, GAICD
+J. E. F. Frayne, BCom, FCA, GAICD Non-Executive Director (age 69)

 Mr Frayne joined the Board in July 2008.
 He has over 40 years' experience in chartered accountancy in audit and corporate services fields.
-Mr Frayne was appointed as a partner of PKF Chartered Accountants and Business Advisers (now BDO Chartered Accountants) in 1983 and from that time headed up the Audit and Assurance Division of PKF Brisbane until his retirement in June 2006.
+Mr Frayne was appointed as a partner of PKF

+Chartered Accountants and Business Advisers (now BDO Chartered Accountants) in 1983 and from that time headed up the Audit and Assurance Division of PKF Brisbane until his retirement in June 2006.
 He is Chairman of Directors of Black & White Holdings Limited.
 Mr Frayne was appointed a member of the Audit Committee effective December 2010 and has been a member of the Nomination and Remuneration Committee since July 2012.

-E L Lee, Registered Accountant (Malaysia), CPA
+E. L. Lee, Registered Accountant (Malaysia), CPA Non-Executive Director (age 49)

 Mr Lee joined the Board in December 2012.
 He is currently the Group Chief Financial Officer for Mulpha International Bhd, the holding company of Mulpha Australia Limited, Aveo's largest single securityholder.
 Prior to joining Mulpha International Bhd, Mr Lee was the Executive Vice President of Alliance Financial Group.
 Mr Lee has also held various senior management positions, including 12 years at Microsoft as Chief Financial Officer of Greater China Region and Finance Director of Asia Pacific Region.
-He is the Non-Executive Director of Thriven Global Berhad (formerly known as Mulpha Land Berhad) (appointed in March 2016), an alternate Director of Mudajaya Group Berhad (appointed in October 2012) and a Director of Mulpha Australia Limited.
+He is a non-executive director of Thriven Global Berhad (formerly known as Mulpha Land Berhad) (appointed in March 2016), an alternate director of Mudajaya Group Berhad (appointed in October 2012) and a director of Mulpha Australia Limited.
 Mr Lee was appointed as a member of the Audit Committee in February 2013.

-W L McDonald, BEc, LLB (Hons)
+W. L. McDonald, BEc, LLB (Hons) Non-Executive Director (age 59)

 Mr McDonald joined the Board in August 2012.
 He is recognised as one of Australia's leading legal practitioners, with many years' experience in advising major government and corporate clients.
 Currently, Mr McDonald is a partner in the Corporate Division at Piper Alderman.
 During his career, Mr McDonald has gained experience across a wide range of areas of law including government, corporate, mergers and acquisitions, energy and resources, corporate finance, intellectual property, workout/recovery, major projects and technology, media and telecommunications.
-He is a Non-Executive Director of Retirement Villages Australia Limited, the head entity of Retirement Villages Group.
+He is a non-executive director of Retirement Villages Australia Limited, the head entity of Retirement Villages Group.
 Mr McDonald was appointed as Chair of the Nomination and Remuneration Committee effective June 2014.

-L R McKinnon, BA, LLB, MCom
+L. R. McKinnon, BA, LLB, MCom Non-Executive Director (age 63)